9 Adventurous New Orleans Outdoor Activities

 Kayaking and paddleboarding

 With so many bodies of water, it’s no surprise that paddling is one of the most popular outdoor activities in New Orleans.
-There’s really no bad way to experience it: head to the lake, paddle down a swamp, or kayak on one of the bayous.
+There’s really no bad way to experience it: head to the lake, paddle down a swamp, or kayak one of the bayous.

 For an awesome kayaking eco-tour on Bayou St. John, there is no better option than Kayak-iti-Yat.
 The small family-run company offers tours six days a week and has the nicest, most knowledgeable guides.